release-it/release-it/README.md

 release-it
 ```

 You will be prompted to select the new version.
-To skip the first prompt and release a patch, minor, major, or specific version:
+To skip the first prompt, provide a specific increment or version:

 ```bash
 release-it minor
 release-it 0.8.3
 ```

-See [manage pre-releases](#managing-pre-releases) for versions like `1.0.0-beta.2` and npm tags.
+For versions like `1.0.0-beta.2` and npm tags, see [manage pre-releases](#managing-pre-releases).
-You can also do a "dry run", which won't write/touch anything, but does output the commands it would execute, and show the interactivity:
+For a "dry run", to show the interactivity and the commands it _would_ execute:

 ```bash
 release-it --dry-run